 - Personality Traits: Methodical, cruel, patient.
 Megalomaniac.
 Aristocratic.
 In modern psychological terms, he’s a psychopath.
 Power and its exercise over others is his sole goal and the only thing that can give him any pleasure.
 War and physical violence are beneath him, but he will resort to such methods if required.

 - Background: Kane was once Tellurin, became a sourceror, studied hard and learned all that he could, and then became to experiment with the source, extending his life, becoming something that was no longer Tellurin.
-He developed the techniques of other sourcerors, like the art of binding developed by his brother Jareth, to the point of perfection.
+He developed the technique of binding to the point of perfection.
 Then he began to cultivate an interest in mechanics.
 But to what end to use all of his knowledge?
 Kane began to quest for something worthy of his new skills.
 The domination of Tellurin seemed to be the logical next step.

 - He battled and slew his fellow sourcerors, gathering source enough to sustain himself and his experiments.
 Kane spent the next years experimenting on people, creating living weapons from them that were utterly subservient to his will.
 He calls them grotesques.
 Everyone else calls them abominations.
 He made various artefacts and mechanical weapons by enslaving the souls of other sourcerors within them.